ivs-kuleuven/platosim3/docs/source/dev-build.md

 ## Switching between Branches

-As you can read [here](#dev-branching), we don't just use the master branch.
+As you can read @ref dev-branching "here", we don't just use the master branch.
 If you switch to another branch and want to run simulations with the current branch, you will have to re-build the software.